cloudsucked/ld/README.md

 - Create a new feature flag (remember to set `SDKs using Client-side ID`)
 <img width="637" alt="image" src="https://user-images.githubusercontent.com/17153798/198876948-a5bd3256-e436-4f65-8a76-b70225381a3c.png">

-- Create a Targeting policy (you may have no users at this point if you're using a new account)
+- Create an initial Targeting policy (you may have no users at this point if you're using a new account)
 <img width="2049" alt="image" src="https://user-images.githubusercontent.com/17153798/198877104-ca8900ba-1796-45aa-99a1-f90ca8743578.png">

 - Download index.html